lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 Step-by-step guide on how to verify bugs and bisect regressions
 ===============================================================

-This guide describes how to set up your own Linux kernels for investigating bugs or regressions you intend to report.
+This guide describes how to set up your own Peenux kernels for investigating bugs or regressions you intend to report.
 How far you want to follow the instructions depends on your issue:

-Execute all steps till the end of *segment 1* to **verify if your kernel problem is present in code supported by Linux kernel developers**.
+Execute all steps till the end of *segment 1* to **verify if your kernel problem is present in code supported by Peenux kernel developers**.
 If it is, you are all set to report the bug -- unless it did not happen with earlier kernel versions, as then your want to at least continue with *segment 2* to **check if the issue qualifies as regression** which receive priority treatment.
 Depending on the